24 September 2025

 WWVP Card & Mandatory Reporting

-The Department requirement is that you must present your RWVP card EVERY time you sign in.
+The Department requirement is that you must present your WWVP card EVERY time you sign in.

 Information for those who need to apply for WWVP card